sanbec234/Health-Identity-Integrator/README.md

-# Health-Identity-Integrator-
+# Health Identity Integrator (HID)
 This Java Swing executable .jar file can retrieve useful information from database and display if the user is eligible for proceeding an application for a job.

-# Health Identity Integrator (HID)

 This project is a simple Java Swing application that helps assess a candidate's health information for either a Driving License or Army eligibility.
 It interacts with other classes (`porg` and `army`) to perform checks based on the user's input (Aadhaar number).